 THAR 140.
-Playwriting 3 sem. hrs.
+Playwriting

 THAR 150.
-History of Theatre 3 sem. hrs.
+History of Theatre

 THAR 153.
-Contemporary Theatre 3 sem. hrs.
+Contemporary Theatre

 THAR 160.
-Theatre Management 2 sem. hrs.
+Theatre Management

+COMPUTING (COMP)

-COMPUTING (COMP) Program Director and Professor: Harris Professor: Bankston, Corliss, Hock, Karshenas, Krenz Associate Professor: J. Factor, Feng, Riedel, Simms, Slattery Assistant Professor: Ahamed, Brylow, K. Factor, Johnson, Madiraju, Povinelli, Struble Note: Faculty members and their ranks are for the 2005-2006 academic year.
-DEGREE OFFERED Master of Science, students are admitted under Plan B (non-thesis option) but Plan A (thesis option) is also offered PROGRAM DESCRIPTION The program is designed to meet the educational needs of present and future computing professionals interested in starting a career or updating their skills in areas such as systems analysis, software engineering, database design and administration, network design and administration, systems engineering, and technical support.
-Students may select courses (including some designated as EECE.
-MSCS.
-CSEN, COEN and COSC) from a large number of approved courses offered by the Department of Electrical and Computer Engineering, the Department of Mathematics, Statistics and Computer Science and other units on campus.
+Program Director and Professor: Harris Professor: Bankston, Corliss, Hock, Karshenas, Krenz

+Associate Professor: J. Factor, Feng, Riedel, Simms, Slattery

+Assistant Professor: Ahamed, Brylow, K. Factor, Johnson, Madiraiu, Povinelli, Struble

+Note: Faculty members and their ranks are for the 2006-2007 academic year.

+Master of Science, students are admitted under Plan B (non-thesis option) but Plan A (thesis option)

+The program is designed to meet the educational needs of present and future computing professionals interested in starting a career or updating their skills in areas such as systems analysis, software engineering, database design and administration, network design and administration, systems engineering, and technical support.
+Students may select courses (including some designated as EECE, MSCS, CSEN, COEN and COSC) from a large number of approved courses offered by the Department of Electrical and Computer Engineering, the Department of Mathematics, Statistics and Computer Science and other units on campus.
 Students may pursue the degree on a full time or part time basis.
-Many courses are offered eveninas.
-PREREQUISITES FOR ADMISSION Applicants must have completed or be in the process of completing a bachelor's degree from an accredited college or university.
+Many courses are offered evenings.

+Applicants must have completed or be in the process of completing a bachelor's degree from an accredited college or university.
 Applicants should also have taken at least two terms of computer programming courses in a modern computer programming language with a knowledge of data structures (or equivalent work experience).
-APPLICATION REQUIREMENTS Applicants must submit, directly to the Graduate School: